-The Trustee will retain the right to vote on shareholder resolutions, where equity investments are held directly.
+The Trustee determines voting on all shareholder resolutions, where equity investments are held directly.

 The Trustee uses the Australian Council of Superannuation Investors (ACSI) Voting Alert Service, which assesses company votes against the ACSI Governance Guidelines and recommends voting outcomes.
 These guidelines are a set of practices that ACSI believes companies should follow, and cover topics such as board structure, operation and compensation.
-The Trustee is in broad agreement with the ACSI Guidelines, but retains the right to vote differently to ACSI recommendations if it believes that it is in the best interests of the members of the Fund and/or the VPST to do so.
+The Trustee is in broad agreement with the ACSI Guidelines, but votes differently to ACSI recommendations if it believes that it is in the best interests of the members of the Fund and/or the VPST to do so.
 In the case of International shares, ACSI guidelines sit on top of research conducted by global proxy/research advisor CGI Glass Lewis and Vision Super also accesses CGI Glass Lewis research.